The Triangular Trade

 The Mercantilist nature of the Triangular Trade also had a major impact on the function of the slave trade, in Africa, the New World, and in between.
 From their small enclaves in Africa, colonial powers worked hard to maintain a favorable balance of trade with the local African elites as with their European neighbors.
 As mentioned before, the usual items traded for slaves were finished products, to avoid spending as much gold or silver as possible.
 These could include the same luxury items consumed by European elites, but also products like rum, paper and cotton cloth worked just as well, as demonstrated by Ayuba’s testimony.
 European weapons and munitions, too, were highly prized by the local kings and other rulers hoping to gain a military and political advantage over their rivals, as well as take new slaves as a result of the fighting.

-The French Atlantic Triangle by Christopher L. Miller
+- The French Atlantic Triangle: Literature and Culture of the Slave Trade By: Christopher L. Miller